 The Oasis Shopping Centre bars and restaurants

 It’s the perfect place for a stage and Blues on Broadbeach know it!
 With oodles of space and the picturesque Kurrawa Beach right next door, live music in this setting just sounds better!
 If you need a pre, mid or post-festival feed, or an hourly festival cocktail, The Oasis Shopping Centre’s hot spots have you covered.
-The likes of Mario’s Italian Restaurant & Pizzeria, Sofia’s Restaurant & Bar, Spice Kitchen & Bar and The Roosevelt Lounge are all up to the task!
+The likes of Elk Espresso, Mario’s Italian Restaurant & Pizzeria, Sofia’s Restaurant & Bar and Spice Kitchen & Bar are all up to the task!

 Where: 75 Surf Parade, Broadbeach